ChrisBrooksbank/Tutorials.CSharp/delegates.md

 i => i+1
 ```

-Its simply a convient way of defining an anonymous function
+Its simply a convenient way of defining an anonymous function

 i.e. we could have said :
 ```c#